 Vapour products and other electronic cigarettes may cause health risks to users through exposure to vapour/aerosols.
 Even if you do not use the products, you can be exposed through inhaling the vapours from other people using the products.
-While legal for sale in B.C. to anyone over the age of 19, vapour products and other electronic cigarettes are not harmless and children, youth and non-smokers should not use them, and they should not be used during pregnancy.
+While legal for sale in B.C. to anyone over the age of 19, vapour products and other electronic cigarettes are not harmless.
+Children, youth and non-smokers should not use them, and they should not be used during pregnancy.

 What is vaping?

 Vaping is inhaling aerosol or vapour produced by using devices like electronic cigarettes.
 These devices heat liquid into an aerosol that the user inhales into the mouth and lungs, where it is absorbed into the bloodstream.
 There are different kinds of vaping devices such as e-cigarettes, vape pens, vapes, mods, tanks or e-hookahs.
 As per Health Canada, “vegetable glycerin and propylene glycol are the main liquids in vaping products.
 These are considered safe for use in many consumer products such as cosmetics and sweeteners.
 However, the long-term safety of inhaling the substances in vaping products is unknown and continues to be assessed.”

 For more information on vaping in Canada visit:

 - Risks of Vaping, Health Canada